Some Came Running (film): Production

+MGM purchased the screen rights for James Jones' novel in early 1957, prior to its publication, in what was described as "an enormous deal".
+The original asking price was $1 million although the final figure was believed to have been lower, but significantly more than the $82,500 that Columbia Pictures had paid Jones for the screen rights to From Here to Eternity.

 Much of the film was shot in and around the town of Madison, Indiana.
-Shirley MacLaine reported that Sinatra was "besieged" by the local Indiana women, and that at one point a woman broke through a rope barrier around a house and flung herself at Sinatra as her husband ran to stop her, pleading "Helen, you don't even know the man!".
+Shirley MacLaine reported that Frank Sinatra was "besieged" by the local Indiana women, and that at one point a woman broke through a rope barrier around a house and flung herself at Sinatra as her husband ran to stop her, pleading "Helen, you don't even know the man!".

-One significant change from the James Jones novel was the death of Ginny; in the novel, it is Dave who is killed, shot in the face by Ray.
+One significant change from the novel was the death of Ginny; in the novel, it is Dave who is killed, shot in the face by Ray.